 KDES is a member of the Potomac Valley Athletic Conference.
 The league's policy allows students in grades 5-8 to participate in league games.
-The KDES athletic program welcomes fourth grade students to participate in sports to develop their skills and enhance their understanding of being members of a team.
-KDES's fourth graders may play in non-league games.

 Sports Physical

 A current sports physical record must be on file in the school nurse's office for yearly participation in team sports.
 The physical form must be completed and signed by a doctor.